-Public Works' Americans with Disabilities Act (ADA) Transition Plan
+Americans with Disabilities Act (ADA) Transition Plan for Public Works

-ADA Action Plan and Public Works’ ADA Transition Plan
+ADA Action Plan and ADA Transition Plan for Public Works

-The City of Minneapolis Public Works ADA Title II Coordinator is responsible for Citywide ADA compliance. the Title II Coordinator works in the Neighborhood and Community Relations Department.
-Together with NCR's ADA Action Plan, Property Services' ADA Transition Plan, and Public Works' ADA Transition Plan, the City meets the general requirements of Title II of the American Disabilities Act (ADA).
+The City of Minneapolis Public Works ADA Title II Coordinator is responsible for citywide ADA compliance.
+The Title II Coordinator works in the Neighborhood and Community Relations Department.
+Together with NCR's ADA Action Plan, Property Services' ADA Transition Plan, and the ADA Transition Plan for Public Works, the City meets the general requirements of Title II of the Americans with Disabilities Act (ADA).

 Draft ADA Transition Plan for Public Works (2012)

-The Draft ADA Transition Plan for Public Works was developed in 2012.
+An ADA Transition Plan for Public Works was developed in 2012.
 The plan can be accessed here.
-Public Works began an update to the Draft ADA Transition Plan for Public Works in 2017.
+Public Works began an update to the 2012 Draft ADA Transition Plan for Public Works in 2017.

 Public Works’ ADA Transition Plan Update

-Through a combination of the Public Works' ADA Transition Plan Update and the Minneapolis Transportation Action Plan, the City plans to address a variety of issues that impact the accessibility of city streets and sidewalks.
-In particular, through these two planning processes, Public Works intends to lay out a series of priorities, policies and approaches to address barriers in the public right of way, including sidewalk gaps, complex intersections and obstacles inhibiting pedestrian movement, non-compliant sidewalks and/or driveways, and curb ramp reconstructions.
+Through a combination of the ADA Transition Plan for Public Works and the Minneapolis Transportation Action Plan, the City plans to address a variety of issues that impact the accessibility of city streets and sidewalks.
+Through these two planning processes, Public Works intends to lay out a series of priorities, policies and approaches to address barriers in the public right of way, including sidewalk gaps, complex intersections and obstacles inhibiting pedestrian movement, non-compliant sidewalks and/or driveways, and pedestrian curb ramp reconstructions.

-The Public Works’ ADA Transition Plan update will follow three steps:
+The Public Works’ ADA Transition Plan update follows three steps: